 Diporeia live in what ecologists call the benthic zone.
 The term refers to the microenvironment at the bottom of a lake or other body of water.
 It includes the water just above the lake bottom, the surface of the lake bottom and the sediment itself.
 Diporeia burrow down in the sediment about one inch.
 They roam across the surface, seeking food.
 Sometimes they swim up into the water, for food and to mate.
 Clams also live in the benthic zone.
 Tiny worms.
 Crayfish.
 Snails.
 Myriad plants root in the benthic zone.
 The zebra mussel and the quagga mussel invaded this zone.

 Before the crash in diporeia, when scientists calculated the total biomass of all the animals living in the benthos — all the clams, worms, crayfish, snails, diporeia, whatever — the diporeia made up over 2/3 of the total mass of animal life in most of Lake Michigan.
-In all the Great Lakes but Lake Superior, where the diporeia are doing okay, the story is the same — once plentiful, now scarce, in the course of
+In all the Great Lakes but Lake Superior, where the diporeia are doing okay, the story is the same — once plentiful, now scarce, in the course of a decade.

 But diporeia aren’t important just because there were once a lot of them.
 They provide a critical function in cycling energy through the Great Lakes food chain.
 When energy from the sun reaches the Great Lakes, microscopic plants called phytoplankton or algae convert the energy, through photosynthesis, to living tissue.
 Other microscopic animals then eat the phytoplankton, and energy from the sun then resides in their bodies, and so on, up the food chain.